xz-stjude/MitoEdit/README.md

 ```
 conda create -n run_talen_env python=2.7.18 biopython=1.70
 ```
-**Note:** The conda environment should be named `run_talen_env` for MitoEdit to correctly reference the TALE-NT tool.
+**Note:** The Conda environment should be named `run_talen_env` for MitoEdit to correctly use the TALE-NT tool.

-**Note:** There is no need to activate the conda environment because the pipeline will automatically use `run_talen_env` if you have it installed on your conda.
-This environment is purely for the TALE-NT Tool.
+**Note:** There is no need to activate the conda environment, as the pipeline will automatically use `run_talen_env` if you it is installed in Conda.
+This environment is specifically for the TALE-NT Tool.

 ## What data parameters does MitoEdit require?
 MitoEdit needs the following input parameters: